A Story Without a Title: Plot summary

 In a remote 5th century monastery the monks live and toil, led by an elderly abbot.
 The old man likes to play the organ, write music and compose Latin verses but is famous most of all for his eloquence and fiery, inspirational monologues which leave everybody around him enchanted.
 Then one night a drunkard knocks the door of the gates, saying he'd got lost on his way and asking them to give him food and wine.
 After the supper, instead of thanks, he rather shames the monks for spending their lives away, while the townsfolk keep on drowning themselves in debauchery and vice.
 The guest's speech sounds offensive, but the abbot sees the point and suggests that he makes a trip to the town himself.

 The monks wait for the old man for three months.
-He returns silent and morose, then spends the next seven days fasting, playing the organ and crying.
+He returns silent and morose, then spends the next seven days fasting, not playing the organ and weeping.
 Back from his cell, he tells them the appalling story of the sin raging in the town, its people indulging in all manner of pleasures, drinking wine, visiting brothels, watching lustful harlots dancing on tables.
 Unfortunately, one of his bouts of inspiration hits him and the monks are transfixed.
 Having described the charms of evil, the old man curses the devil and departs to shut himself up in his cell.
 When he comes out in the morning, there is not a monk left in the monastery; they had all fled to the town.